dataiap/dataiap/day2/README.md

 ### How Drawing Works

-While `matplotlib` provides a lot of convenience functions for plotting and scaling different types of charts, at its core, it still draws points, lines, and polygons at x,y coordinates.
-For example, it doesn't know how multi-column bar charts work and requires manual input.
+The functions that we will be using to create charts are simply convenience functions that draw and scale points, lines, and polygons at x,y coordinates.
+Whenever we call a plotting method, it will return a set of objects that have been added to the subplot.
+For example, when we use the `bar()` method to create a bar graph, `matplotlib` will draw rectangles for each bar, and return a list of `rectangle` objects so that we can manipulate them later (e.g., in an animation).

 As you use `matplotlib`, keep in mind that:

-* Many of the plotting functions will ask you to specify things similar to x and y coordinates or offsets.
+* Many of the plotting functions will ask you to specify things similar to x,y coordinates / offsets.
 * When you call a drawing function, it won't rearrange the layout of what was drawn before.
 It simply draws the pixels **on top of** what has been drawn before.
+* You are ultimately adding points, lines and polygons on top of one another.

 ## Let's Plot Some Graphs!